korigod/mavlink-rfcs/text/0002-mav-frames-revision.md

 * the camera can be installed on the 2D gimbal, then the origin of the coordinate system should be fixed to the vehicle and yaw orientation should match vehicle yaw;
 * the camera can be mounted onboard without gimbal — in this case both the origin and the orientation of the coordinate system should be fixed to the vehicle.

-When using such a setup without appropriate frames developers need to receive attitude information from the vehicle, transform calculated coordinates using this attitude to supported frame and send it to the vehicle, which complicates the process and lowers the precision as attitude data is available with a certain latency.
+When using such a setup without appropriate frames developers need to receive the attitude information from the vehicle, transform the calculated coordinates using this attitude to supported frame and send it to the vehicle, which complicates the process and lowers the precision as attitude data is available with a certain latency.

 The same reasoning is correct for a variety of different cases e.g. following a target which is recognized using computer vision or for creating missions with items such as "fly 10 m forward".

 It's also necessary in some cases to have a continuous position, without discrete jumps, like integrated vehicle velocity, which always quite correctly represents vehicle movement in short-term although can drift in long-term.
-In ROS such a frame is called `odom`.
+In ROS such a frame is called `odom` [[1]](http://www.ros.org/reps/rep-0105.html).

 ## Disadvantages of the current frame set

-The current frame set is quite obscure, lacks some useful frames and often leads to confusion ([[1]](https://github.com/ArduPilot/ardupilot/issues/2447), [[2]](https://github.com/ArduPilot/ardupilot/issues/4717), [[3]](https://groups.google.com/forum/#!topic/px4users/X9rclmM9AUw)).
+The current frame set is quite obscure, lacks some useful frames and often leads to confusion ([[2]](https://github.com/ArduPilot/ardupilot/issues/2447), [[3]](https://github.com/ArduPilot/ardupilot/issues/4717), [[4]](https://groups.google.com/forum/#!topic/px4users/X9rclmM9AUw)).

 Let's check current non-global coordinate frames and their description: